 Galicia is one of the most ignored regions in Spain, due to its remote location in the northwest corner of Iberia.
 Thanks to a plan to connect its capital city, La Coruña, to Madrid via high-speed train, this area will likely experience a boom in tourism.
 Still, the community’s charm – humble fishing villages, fresh seafood and quaint cities – make it a must-see in Spain.

 A Coruña, as it’s known in local gallego dialect, is a metropolis built on an isthmus, which means the sea is always close by.
-Dubbed the Crystal City because of the afternoon light hitting the floor-to-ceiling windows, this little-known capital is a personal favorite in Northern Spain.
+Dubbed the Crystal City because of the afternoon light hitting the floor-to-ceiling windows common about town, this little-known capital is a personal favorite in Northern Spain.

-On the far west side of the city, the Cerro de San Pedro rises above the bay.
-Following the trails (or escalator!) up, the labyrinth and playground up top make a perfect picnic place for families.
+On the far west side of town, the Cerro de San Pedro rises above the bay.
+Follow the trails (or escalator!) up to the labyrinth and playground for a picnic with your family.

 Coruña was believed to have been settled by the Celts over 2,000 years ago.
 From the peninsula where the lighthouse stands, the city spread and a sandy isthmus was formed.
 The highlight of the stone-laid historic center is Plaza Maria Pita, so named for the city’s heroine.
 This open space is lined with arcades and home to annual festivals, concerts and the feeding ground for seagulls.